-Ostuni can be reached perfectly from both Bari and Brindisi by plane and is a perfect stop on a roadtrip.
-Our Airbnb guide advised us on free parking close to the accommodation.
-The train station is a little bit further out of the old city, but you can take a bus.
+Easily accessible from Bari and Brindisi by plane, Ostuni is an ideal stop on a road trip.
+Our Airbnb host provided valuable advice on free parking near the accommodation, while the train station is a bit further from the old city, but reachable by bus.

-First of all, as in all Puglian towns, take your time to explore the old town and just wander the streets.
-Every corner is beautiful, and definitely pay attention to all the details, especially if you are into photography.
-The doors in all different colors, the flowers, the vespas standing in front of the houses and the Italians living their daily lives.
+Firstly, like in all Puglian towns, take your time to explore the old town and wander the streets.
+Each corner is beautiful, especially for photography enthusiasts.
+Pay attention to the vibrant doors in various colors, charming flowers, Vespas parked in front of houses, and the authentic Italian daily life.

-Don’t forget to also admire the view on Ostuni after wandering around Ostuni.
-How pretty is this sight?
-From the main square, it is a 15 minute walk up to the Corso Vittorio Emmanuel II Viewpoint, where you’ll be rewarded with an amazing view on the white city.
-My personal highlight of this Ostuni City Guide.
+Don’t forget to admire the stunning view of Ostuni after exploring the town.
+From the main square, take a 15-minute walk up to the Corso Vittorio Emmanuel II Viewpoint, the best Ostuni viewpoint.
+The reward is an amazing view of the white city, making it a highlight of this Ostuni Travel Guide.

-Let’s start with this incredibly cute place.
-We enjoyed some lunch on the terrace and were treated with Italian pastas, bruschetta and more.
+Firstly, we’ll start with this incredibly cute place.
+We enjoyed some lunch on the terrace and were treated to Italian pasta, bruschetta, and more.

-We went here for breakfast and enjoyed a croissant and a cappuccino.
-The prices are slightly higher than in the rest of the city, but the view is great!
+We visited this place for breakfast and savored a delicious croissant and cappuccino.
+While the prices are slightly higher than in other parts of the city, the view makes it all worthwhile!

 During our stay, we booked an amazing Airbnb just a 10-minute walk from the city center.
 The place was fantastic, with a kind and helpful host.
 We even had our own rooftop!
 The host was available all day, went above and beyond to ensure a perfect stay, and provided excellent recommendations for exploring Ostuni.
 If you’re interested, you can find the Airbnb here.
 The cost was approximately €120 per night for 3 people.